Developmental Milestones for Your 9-Month-Old

 • Choose a destination that's relaxing and safe, so you feel less overwhelmed.
 It may help to go somewhere you’ve been before and feel comfortable with.

 • Don’t create a jam-packed itinerary.
-Instead, add lots of down time and rest to your vacation plans.
+Instead, add lots of downtime and rest to your vacation plans.

 • If you’re going on a plane, read this article on flying with a baby for great ideas on tackling this with your baby.